Tibshot/bleetz/README.md

 This is the main feature of Bleetz.
 Tasks.

-Tasks are kind of function where you write shell script that will be executed over SSH.
+Tasks are kind of functions where you write shell script that will be executed over SSH.

-Bleetz has been coded to deploy code but you can use it for different pupose (restart some services, backup, etc).
+Bleetz has been coded to deploy code but you can use it for different purpose (restart some services, backup, etc).

 #### Defining task